 After the GP Mathur committee submitted a report to Home Minister Rajnath Singh at the beginning of February, it was decided that an SIT would be constituted after the Delhi Assembly elections.
 The committee, headed by retired SC Judge GP Mathur, was set up in December 2014 to explore the possibilities of setting up an SIT.

-- Supreme Court panel to examine why 1984 anti-Sikh riots cases closed
+- Supreme Court to examine panel report on 241 closed cases on 1984 Sikh riots

 - 1984 anti-Sikh riot: Re-investigation of cases by SIT likely